 2) Photos must be submitted in jpg format and must be loaded by the entrant on a designated PC (thumb drive, disk, or email).

 3) Photos must be taken during the current AHSP event.

 4) Photos are to be taken at The Mountain Institute or one of the AHSP sponsored activity locations.

 5) Each person submitting photo contest entries must be a current AHSP registrant, and may submit up to a total of ten photos to be judged.

 6) All rights to the photos will be retained by the person creating the photo.
 Each person may elect to allow their photos to be used to promote future AHSP events.

-7) The prizes which will be awarded to the photographers will be announced at AHSP.
+7) The prizes which will be awarded to the photographers will be announced at AHSP or after via email.

-9) The prizes will be awarded on Monday, before dinner (5pm).
+9) The kids prize will be awarded on Sunday before dinner.

 Additional details on where and when to submit photo entries will be posted at AHSP.

 AHSP is bringing back its raffle this year.